Fan Motor Energy ConsumptionCalculation

 This calculation tool is for a constant speed, constant volume system.
 Measured input data include spot measurements for true power and motor operational time per hour, as measured by motor on/off loggers for the supply and return fans in the Fan Motor.

-1. Convert seconds fan is on per hour to percent fan is on per hour (Worksheet: “Step 2.
-Percent Runtime Calc”) for supply and return fans.
+1. Convert the fan runtime from seconds per hour to a percentage of the hour the fan is operating (Worksheet: “Step 2.
+Percent Runtime Calc”) for both supply and return fans.

 Where,